TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 * **RedDragon Marvelous Machines**

 # Dependencies
+Marvelous Machines currently only supports Minecraft **1.16.1**

-Marvelous Machines has no mod dependencies you need to install.
+There are no additional mod dependencies you need to install.
 Tech Reborn is already bundled in every release.

 Keep in mind that this mod does require the [Fabric mod loader](https://fabricmc.net/use/).
 Please check [Installing Fabric](https://fabricmc.net/wiki/install) for more details.